Using a Windows Service to Startup

 3. Next to the Server Command Line field, click Copy to Clipboard.

-This copies the read-only field that was populated based on the fields above it.
+•This copies the read-only field that was populated based on the fields above it.

-4. Open a text file, paste, and continue with steps 5 through 7 in the file.
+4. Open a text file, paste, and continue with steps

 5. If you are not using redundancy, delete the redundancy part of the text.